jum4r/personal-assess-lab/README.md

 13. Leave the VM open with PowerShell still running its script.
 14. It might take a while before some login attempts occur, so you can leave and return in a few hours.

+<h2>Final Observations</h2>

-<h2>Monitoring Real-Time Global Cyberattacks</h2>
+### Monitoring Real-Time Global Cyberattacks
 <img width="700" alt="image" src="https://i.imgur.com/6bmtAJ8.png">

 1. After a few hours, analyze the newly acquired data.
-2. Take a look at where the attacks are happening on the map.
-It's pretty fascinating.
+2. Observe the attacks and where they're coming from on the map.
+It's quite fascinating.
 4. You can change Map Settings to view the data differently.
-5. You may leave it open for a few more hours, but please keep in mind that the IP Geolocation free account has a limit of 1000 requests.
-If you would like more requests there are payment options on their website.
+5. You may leave it open for a few more hours, but bear in mind that the IP Geolocation free account has a daily limit of 1000 requests.
+If you would like more requests, you can find payment options on their website.
-6. After you've finished, close the VM.
+7. After you've finished, close the VM.

 <h2>Cleanup</h2>